Dino-Martinez/Make-School-Discord-Bot/README.md

 - All purpose information:
   - !faq command that takes a frequently asked question and returns an answer
   - !code-help command that takes a code question/topic and either returns an answer or a link to some smart google search or maybe DMs a list of resources
-  - !project-ideas command that returns a list of cool project ideas (maybe add query functionality)
+- Miscellaneous functionality:
+  - Bot configuration (prefix, log channel, embed color, etc)

 ### Low Priority:

 - Fun stuff:
   - Text game commands like tic tac toe, rock paper scissors, hangman, etc.
   - !space-facts command that returns a random space fact (maybe pulled from an API)
-  - Channel points per user, added whenever the user sends a message (with cooldown to avoid incentivizing spam)
+  - Channel points per user, added whenever the user sends a message (with cooldown to avoid incentivizing spam).
+Maybe a bonus for images/links, or for receiving certain reactions
 - Utilities:
   - !remindme command that allows users to be DM'd the contents of a message they specify at a later time
   - Mod Mail feature - if the bot recieves a dm with !mail, send the contents to a special #mod-mail channel in the server and @ staff roles
+  - Dynamic utilities handler to make adding non-command functionality easy

+## Existing features:

+- ✅Dynamic command handler to make adding new commands easy.
+- ✅Dynamic help command to allow users to learn how the bot works
+- ✅Simple info command to receive information about the server
+- ✅Simple message sanitizing/parsing, with very basic profanity filter
+- ✅Dynamic embed creator to make pretty messages easier to build
+- ✅Dynamic logging functionality to allow important events to be tracked
+- ✅Dynamic cooldown handling for commands
+- ✅!project-ideas command that returns a list of cool project ideas (maybe add query functionality)